 I begged my Dad to help me paint the walls and ceiling one weekend (he’s nice and tall).
 The landing has no windows, so I decided to paint the walls in a fresh white shade called Loft White by the Little Green Paint Company.
 The woodwork is in a pale grey gloss for a contemporary finish.

-While my dad used a roller on the walls, I tackled the banister, which was covered in thick layers of oil paint.
+While my dad used a roller on the walls, I tackled the bannister, which was covered in thick layers of oil paint.
 I used a heat gun and a scrapper to get the old paint off, revealing a beautiful oak underneath.
 It polished up beautifully.
 The ugly spindles were replaced with replica Victorian ones by Richard Burbridge.

 Take a look here to find out how I made over the rest of my staircase.